akshiv/phys408FourierOptics/LabNoteBook.md

 ![Optical Set-up for Wire Mesh Experiment](https://raw.githubusercontent.com/akshivbansal/phys408FourierOptics/master/20180306-figure1opticalset-up-wiremesh-editted.jpg)

 Moving the collimator lens does not effect magnification or focus.
 It does seem to vary the intensity on the outer edges of the circle.
+1. Why is the spatial filter important for this lab?

+The primary purpose of the spatial filter is to remove any higher order spatial modes that maybe present in the laser output.
+This helps to create a single Gaussian beam, which behaves more predictably and is easier to model.

+2. What is the best object to use in order to define an object and image plane combination?
+Why?
+Use this object to find an object plane and the corresponding image plane.

+First we used the pointed rod to align the spatial filter and laser combination, ensuring our beam was parallel to the rail at all points.
+Then to find the object plane we placed the razor blade with the clear plastic wedge attached to in approximate location of the object plane.
+Then we made slight adjustments until we could produce a sharp image on the screen.

+3. What is the best object to use in order to find the Fourier transform plane?
+Use this object to find the Fourier transform plane

+To find the Fourier transform plane, we used the mesh filter because it produces a very identifiable Fourier transform.
+With this object in the object plane we moved a screen into the approximate location of the Fourier transform plane and adjusted it until it was sharp.
+We then recorded the location of both of these planes.

 We placed the spatial filter at the following settings:
 Image plane